rjowers/testify/Readme.md

+#Testify

+In this project I took on the famous Gilded Rose problem.
+In this exercise I demonstrated an understanding of constructors and instances and demonstrated an understanding of Test Driven Development with Mocha & Chai.
+You may view the problem below.

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran